-Eurasian water-milfoil is an invasive aquatic plant native to Europe, Asia and northern Africa.
-Introduced to North American the 19th century, it is now one of the most widely distributed invasive aquatic plants on the continent.
-It may have been introduced through the aquarium trade or the ballast water of ships.
+Eurasian water-milfoil is an invasive aquatic plant native to Europe, Asia, and northern Africa.
+Introduced to North America in the 19th century, it is now one of the most widely distributed invasive aquatic plants on the continent.
+It is suspected to have been introduced via ballast water, but was then moved around within the province through recreational watercrafts and natural expansion.

-Eurasian water-milfoil prefers shallow water one to three metres deep, but can root in up to 10 metres of water.
-A fast-growing perennial, it forms dense underwater mats that shade other aquatic plants.
-When large stands begin to die off in the fall, the decaying plants can reduce oxygen levels in the water.
+Eurasian water-milfoil prefers shallow water 1-3 m deep, but can root in up to 10 m of water.
+Being a fast-growing perennial, it forms dense underwater mats that shade out other aquatic plants.
+When large stands begin to die off in the fall, the decaying plants can reduce oxygen levels in the water, potentially affecting the fish communities.

-The plant can interbreed with native milfoils, creating a more aggressive form of the invasive species.
-Because tiny plant pieces can develop into new plants, Eurasian water-milfoil is easily spread when water currents, boat propellers, trailers or fishing gear carry plant fragments to new areas.
+The plant can hybridize with our native milfoil, northern water milfoil (Myriophyllum sibericum), creating a more aggressive form of the invasive species.
+Because tiny plant pieces can develop into new plants, Eurasian water-milfoil is easily spread when water currents, boat propellers, trailers, or fishing gear carry plant fragments to new areas.

 Eurasian water-milfoil was first discovered in Canada in Lake Erie in 1961.
-Since then it has spread to all the Great Lakes, the St. Lawrence River, many inland lakes throughout southern and central Ontario, and much of the United States.
-Outside its native range, the plant has spread across every continent except Antarctica.
+Since then, it has spread to each of the Great Lakes, the St. Lawrence River, many inland lakes throughout southern and central Ontario, and much of the United States.
+Outside its native range, the plant has spread across every continent, except Antarctica.

 Impacts of Eurasian Water-Milfoil